vekatze/neut/book/src/statements.md

 declare ppc_fp128 @llvm.sin.ppcf128(ppc_fp128  %Val)
 ```

-Thus the next is a valid use of `foreign`:
+Thus, the next is a valid use of `foreign`:

 ```neut
 foreign {